 Those words, now legendary among Twin Peaks fans, in many ways the all-new ‘Fire Walk With Me‘ poem, will be dissected for years to come, no doubt, and I’m not one to shy away from a dissection, so what do they mean to me?

 The poem — or perhaps we should call it the curse — was, of course, uttered by the ‘Got a Light?’
-Woodsman in Part 8, who was, it appears, sent to Earth to find a perfect host for the ‘frogmoth’.
+Woodsman in Part 8, who, it appears, was sent to Earth to find a perfect host for the ‘frogmoth’.
 He wandered around for a bit, asking anyone he bumped into for a light for his cigarette…or did he?
 Was the light he was looking for the light that had been placed inside a certain young girl named Sarah, who might just be the little girl who lived down the lane?

-young sarah palmer sat on her bed
+young sarah palmer on her bed

-Now I am all for the supernatural and dreamy element of Twin Peaks, which makes it fun, but I must admit that I tend to see everything in a more Albert Rosenfield style metaphorical sense, and for me, the ‘frogmoth’ is no different.
+Now I am all for the supernatural and dreamy element of Twin Peaks, which makes it fun, but I must admit that I tend to see everything in a more Albert Rosenfield-style metaphorical sense, and for me, the ‘frogmoth’ is no different.
 In my mind, The Woodsman’s ‘curse’ was also visually/physically represented as the frogmoth becoming part of Sarah.

 This is where my theory begins.
-Way back in the good old days when Twin Peaks was a sunny place full of delicious cherry pie, damn fine coffee, and warm feeling, Sarah Palmer was just your average housewife and mother for whom tragedy was about to strike.
+Way back in the good old days when Twin Peaks was a sunny place full of delicious cherry pie, damn fine coffee, and warm feelings, Sarah Palmer was just your average housewife and mother for whom tragedy was about to strike.
 Now, in the aftermath of The Return, that whole premise is blown into orbit.
 So what was really going on in that house?

 I think Sarah Palmer knew precisely what was happening to her daughter and turned a blind eye.
 Yes, Sarah was drugged, but she must have known she was drugged.
 This happened countless times; it wasn’t like BOB just violated Laura once.
 No, this happened numerous times for years on end.
-Surely Sarah had realised that when Leland gave her a glass of milk, she would wake up in precarious positions, sprawled across her lounge floor and what not?
+Surely Sarah had realised that when Leland gave her a glass of milk, she would wake up in precarious positions, sprawled across her lounge floor, and whatnot?
 Now I’m not suggesting Sarah was a willing accomplice; she was terrified.
 She had seen BOB (and when I say BOB, I mean the evil side to her husband) and was too afraid to confront him.
 We know she saw that side to him — we witnessed it at the dinner table — but she was too frightened and weak to do anything about it.
 She did once pitifully try to tell her husband to stop, that Laura didn’t like what he was doing to her.
-Leland replied, ‘How do you know what she likes?’ a sentence in itself laced with sexual connotations that she willfully ignored.
+Leland replied, ‘How do you know what she likes?’
+A sentence in itself laced with sexual connotations that she willfully ignored.
 Instead, Sarah Palmer took up chain-smoking and lived with an anxious disposition pretty much constantly, the curse upon her starting to take effect.

 The Horse Is the White of The Eyes…

 After The Woodsman delivers his incantation across the airwaves, leaving Sarah vulnerable to the frogmoth, he walks off into the dark New Mexico desert.
-As he disappears, a horse neigh somewhere out there.
+As he disappears, a horse neighs somewhere out there.
 Was this the signifier that the curse had been set?

 Where else have we seen white/opaque eyes?
 That’s right — originally, the doppelgängers of the Black Lodge all had ‘blind eyes’, perhaps a metaphor for the fact that by not taking a stand or intervening when something terrible is happening to someone, you are complicit in the crimes, and you will be damned all to hell?

 Where else have we seen a white horse?
 In Part 18, Coop travels to Odessa to find ‘Laura’.
 Instead, he finds Carrie Page after a quick stop at ‘Eat at Judy’s’ diner, which has a cute little white horse kiddie ride outside.
 In Carrie’s house, we see a blue ornamental plate with a white horse figurine in front of it.
 If you wanted it to, that in itself could look like a blue eye with a white, horse-shaped pupil.
 What else do we see in Carrie’s house?
 A rotting corpse of a man, presumably shot and killed by Carrie.
-Now the assumption here is that his murder is well-deserved.
+Now, the assumption here is that his murder is well-deserved.
 The bloated hole in his stomach suggests that, as we saw in the episode prior, a BOB-shaped blob had been forcibly extracted from him and possibly collected by The Woodsmen or destroyed.

 Back to Carrie’s house.
 What does Coop do when he sees the rotting corpse?
 Nothing!
 He turns a blind eye.
-Now in this situation, is it okay?
+Now, in this situation, is it okay?
 In his mind at least, Coop had more pressing matters to attend to, and Carrie had taken a stand against the evil in her life in a way that she was unable to in her life as Laura.
 Coop also knows that she only squashed another bug — it will make no difference in the grand scheme of things; there is a much greater battle to be fought.

 This leads us nicely onto Judy.
 Is Judy the ‘big thing’ that Coop is looking to defeat?
 Maybe, but is Judy any different to BOB?
 Is she/it one big thing?
 I don’t think so, and here’s why…